 Workshop attendees use scientific tools to measure

-combustion efficiency and emissions in a new
+combustion efficiency and emissions in a new cookstove.

-cookstove.
-Toxic smoke causes lung cancer,
+Toxic smoke causes lung cancer, pneumonia, asthma and

-pneumonia, asthma and many other health
+many other health conditions.

 The NIH has supported studies on the health risks of indoor air pollution for several decades.
 In 2010, it joined the Global Alliance for Clean Cookstoves, a public-private partnership launched by Secretary of State Hillary Clinton.
 The Alliance plans to have 100 million homes adopt clean and efficient stoves and fuels by 2020.
 The U.S. government has committed more than $50 million to the effort, including about $25 million in NIH–funded research projects.